killermann/facilitator-cards/content/cards/heads-down-hands-up.md

 ---
-title: "Heads Down, Hands Up "
+title: "Heads Down, Hands Up"
 group: "Full Group"
 for: "Execution"
 prop_1: "None"
 prop_2: ""
 prop_3: ""
 explanation: "Ask the group to put their heads down (or close their eyes).
-Prompt them with a \"yes or no\" question, asking participants to raise their hands to symbolize a vote for \"yes.\" Count the hands raised.
+Prompt them with a yes-or-no question, asking participants to raise their hands to symbolize a vote for \"yes.\" Count the hands raised.
 Can be repeated with several prompts in a row.
 Optionally, sharing the results in between votes might inform the next decision."
 longer_context: ""
 external_link: ""
 general_notes: ""